MOSIG Master 2ND

 Team: The work will be carried out in the mOeX team common to INRIA & Université Grenoble Alpes. mOeX is dedicated to study knowledge evolution through adaptation.
 It gather permanent researchers from the Exmo team which has taken an active part these past 15 years in the development of the semantic web and more specifically ontology matching.

-Procedure: Contact us and provide vitæ, motivation letter and references.
+Procedure: Contact us and provide vitæ and possibly motivation letter and references.